 Montessori pedagogy was developed in 1900.
 At that time it was totally innovative in the face of ultra frontal teaching worthy of the industrial era.
 We are in 2020.
 A century later, this pedagogy has not changed and has in turn become conservative.
 What it offers remains interesting with regard to a traditional pedagogy which, although modernized, has not been able to adapt to the evolution of society.

-Montessori pedagogy must therefore be amended, hybridized with other pedagogies which will make it possible to make the most of what it offers while improving it by complementary approaches such as Freinet, Feuerstein or Gattegno.
-This will be the subject of our next posts.
+Montessori pedagogy must therefore be amended, hybridized with other pedagogies, which will make it possible to make the most of what it offers while improving it with complementary approaches.

 The Montessori pedagogy is implemented at theefim in autonomous workshops for kindergarten classes and in remediation in elementary classes.
 It is completed by offering physical-psychomotor, artistic and scientific activities.